 You will find 2 types of weather in Cambodia: wet and dry season.
 You need to be prepared for both seasons especially if you plan a long backpacking trip to Cambodia.
 The wet season starts in May until October.
 Then from July to September, you get the rainy months.
 And the dry season starts from October until early May.
 November to February should be the best season for backpacking Cambodia.
-If you want to read more information about the weather, you can check here.

 How to get wifi